 Stuffing the turkey may seem like a divine idea, but your stuffing will likely end up wet and sticky and can become a haven for bacteria.
 A stuffed turkey will take longer to cook.
-Make that stuffing /dressing in a electric fry pan, or bake it in a separate casserole in the oven while the turkey roasts, or better yet make it ahead and you can keep it hot in a crock pot or electric fry pan until the turkey is ready.
+Make your stuffing or dressing in a electric fry pan, or bake it in a separate casserole in the oven while the turkey roasts, or better yet make it ahead and you can keep it hot in a crock pot or electric fry pan until the turkey is ready.
 If you MUST stuff your turkey, do it loosely, put it into the cavity while the dressing is still hot, so that it doesn’t end up growing bacteria.
 Be sure and remove the stuffing quickly from the cooked turkey.
 Don’t let the turkey sit out for more than two hours.

 5. USE A COOKING BAG OR FOIL

 You will not be a wimp, if you use a turkey size cooking bag.
 It will get your turkey done in record time and keep it moist and delicious.
 You don’t have to spend the entire day cooking a turkey, and with a cooking bag, there is no basting.

 I’ve recently had some concerns about cooking with the nylon material that constructs a cooking bag, so have started to wrap my bird completely in heavy duty foil – Start cooking at 450* for about 30 minutes and then turn the heat down and finish cooking at 350*.
 I tried this twice last year, but was not as pleased with the results as I have been with the cooking bags.

 Clean the kitchen sink so it won’t be “germy.”
 Place the turkey, in it.
 Cut away the plastic covering, and pat the turkey dry with a paper towel.
 That crazy clamp(shown above) that they put in the rear end of the turkey will likely take 20 minutes or more to remove by yourself, use a heavy duty pair of kitchen shears, or . . . .
 GET HELP!
 An extra set of hands may be all you need.